Frozen Scream

+Principal photography of Frozen Scream began in Los Angeles in 1975, and lasted approximately 28 days.
+An independent project, the film was shelved until around 1981, when post-production shooting was undertaken in Salt Lake City.
+Though it did not receive a theatrical release, it was eventually released on the home video market in 1983.
+It achieved some notoriety for its release in the United Kingdom, where it was included on the British Board of Film Classification's "video nasty" list.

 Plot

 Academic scientists Lil Stanhope and Sven Johnsson are researching the secrets of immortality.
 Their project involves turning their subjects into zombies and storing them in walk-in freezers.
-Their collaborator, Tom Girard, refuses further participation and is apparently killed in his house by men in hooded robes who inject him with a serum.
+Their collaborator, Tom Girard, refuses further participation and is killed in his house by men in hooded robes who inject him with a serum.
 Ann, Tom's wife, arrives before the intruders can carry away his body.

 Ann is hospitalized following what Lil calls "the incident in the hallway."
 She attempts to convince Ann that most of it was all in her head, although Ann insists she was drugged by the intruders and left unconscious.
 Lil says that the police found Tom's body but no evidence of hooded men or hypodermic needles.